 The packed gravel and boardwalk surfaces make the trails perfect for hikers and cyclists.
 Parks Canada rents fat-tired bikes at the Visitor Centre.

-Leaving the Canal District, turn right onto Bay Street.
 Gateway Casinos Sault Ste.
-Marie is on your left.
+Marie is on the left.
 Keep right at St. Marys River Drive to hug the St. Marys River.
-This street will give you a different view of the canal.
-Multi-use trails parallel the street on the narrow strip of parkland between the street and river.
+This street provides a different view of the canal.
+Multi-use trails, including a boardwalk, parallel the street on the narrow strip of parkland between the street and river, the waterfront.

-Bay Street ends at our final two waterfront stops; the Bushplane Museum and the Ermatinger Clergue National Historic Site.
+Bay Street ends at these two waterfront stops; the Bushplane Museum and the Ermatinger Clergue National Historic Site.

 Canadian Bushplane Heritage Centre

-Museum volunteers educate visitors about Ontario’s rich bushplane and firefighting heritage.
+Learn about Ontario’s rich bushplane and firefighting heritage from the museum’s experienced volunteers.
 The museum has operated for over 40 years and is the only one in the world dedicated to the bushplane.

 The building was originally the riverside hangar of the Ontario Ministry of Natural Resources’ Fire and Aviation Division.
 Formed in 1924, it was one of the earliest agencies mandated to protect the vast forests of northern Ontario.
 They accomplished their mission through early detection of forest fires, transporting fire crews and more.